Fedora31/nhcustom2/README.md

 Make sure to keep the database and the input folder up do date.

+## Arguments

+The program accepts the following arguments:

+* `-q`, don't print info messages
+* `-p`, don't modify the outpout folder and print the found paths to stdout.

 ## The database

 The database is now in the .csv format, making it usable with spreadsheet